Credit: Alarmy

 • Does the advent of Artificial General Intelligence (AGI) necessitate the attribution of rights and responsibilities that are equal to those of humans?

-• Would the advent of Super AGI necessitate the attribution of rights or responsibilities that go beyond existing human rights and responsibilities?
+• Would the advent of Super AGI necessitate the attribution of rights or responsibilities to it that go beyond existing human rights and responsibilities?

-• How could you regulate the development of AGI and Super AGI to ensure their use for peaceful purposes?
+• How could we regulate the development of AGI and Super AGI to ensure their use for peaceful purposes?

 • What might motivate the insistence that AGIs do not deserve any rights?
 How should we interpret and asses such claims and what lessons can the history of human rights teach us with respect to the way we respond to the emergence of AGI?